Todd Haimes Theatre: Auditorium

 The Todd Haimes Theatre has a fan-shaped layout, which led one critic to observe that "a whisper in the farthest part of the stage may be heard at the most remote seat".
 While the theater originally had 1,180 seats, it has had 740 seats since the late 1990s.
 The modern theater has wider seats than the original Selwyn, necessitating the reduction in the number of seats.
 The original upholstery was replaced with vinyl in the mid-20th century, then changed to dark red in the late 1990s.
 The Selwyn was originally decorated in old Italian blue and antique gold.
 The theater had also contained Alps-green and Pavanazzo marbles, as well as murals and gold-leaf ornamentation.
 In the mid-20th century, the theater was repainted in red and cream.
 It was later renovated to feature a dark red color scheme, with hues of blue and green from the murals.

 The orchestra level seats are arranged in 14 rows.
 The orchestra is more steeply raked than in the original design, and it contains two layers of sound insulation under the back rows.
 Two side aisles divide the orchestra seating into three sections.
 The Todd Haimes has a single balcony.
 At the time of the Selwyn's construction, many new theaters were being built with one balcony, rather than two, to make it appear more cozy.
 The balcony is even shallower than the orchestra, with seven rows of 40 seats each, or 280 seats in total.
 It has a continental seating configuration without any intermediate aisles.
 A technical booth is installed on the rear wall.
 The orchestra and balcony were connected by stairs with carved yellow marble balustrades.
 The walls were wainscoted in blue-veined marble.
-When the theater was renovated in 2000, it had 23 wheelchair-accessible seating locations; this increased to 28 accessible seats as part of a 2025 renovation.
+When the theater was renovated in 2000, it had 23 wheelchair-accessible seating locations; this was increased to 28 accessible seats as part of a 2025 renovation.